Cardiac Arrest (TV series): Managers

-In Series 2 and 3, Tennant is primarily interested in protecting his own job, and that of his ally Dr. Turner, and in improving hospital metrics such as outpatient waiting times, rather than improving working conditions for staff, or care for patients.
+In Series 2 and 3, Tennant is primarily interested in protecting his own job, and that of his ally Dr Turner, and in improving hospital metrics such as outpatient waiting times, rather than improving working conditions for staff, or care for patients.

 Nurses

 In Series 1, nurses attract perhaps the cruellest depiction of all.
 They are frequently shown as gossiping, conniving women, chatting at the nurses' station while ill patients languish without attention, or Andrew fumbles around, hopelessly busy and in great need of assistance.

 In Series 2 and 3 senior nurses become participants in storylines and are treated with less caricature and portrayed more positively.
-One of these is Charge Nurse Patrick "Hanging" Garden (Peter Biddle), although he has his moments of being portrayed negatively, especially during the second series where is one of the most unsympathetic towards James and opines that he should be sacked.
+One of these is Charge Nurse Patrick "Hanging" Garden (Peter Biddle), although he has his moments of being portrayed negatively, especially during the second series, where he is one of the most unsympathetic towards James and opines that the latter should be sacked.

 Many nurses have suggestive nicknames, such as "Nurse White-Coat" (Joyce Falconer), so called because she would apparently sleep with "anyone in a white coat".